Desperado-Jia/DeepRec/README.md

-# DeepRec
+# Daiquiri (DeepRec)

-DeepRec is an easy-to-use, end-to-end and scalable toolkit of deep-learning and reinforcement learning based recommender system models (e.g. Click Through Rate) which can be used for building your own custom recommender system efficiently and easily.
+**Daiquiri** is an easy-to-use, end-to-end large scale and scalable toolkit of machine-learning, deep-learning and reinforcement learning based recommender system, which can be used for building your own custom recommender system efficiently and easily.

-Note: This package is based on Python3.6, **TensorFlow(1.12.0)**, and using tensorflow high level API Dataset and Estimator for constructing input function and model function, tensorflow-serving for serving the model.
+This package is based on Python3.6, **TensorFlow(1.12.0)**, and using tensorflow high level API Dataset and Estimator for constructing input function and model function, tensorflow-serving for serving the model.

+**Essential tools**:

+* *Python3.6*
+* *TensorFlow(1.12.0)*
+* *Docker*
+* *TensorFlow-Serving*

 ## Architecture